 In this article, we’ve compiled everything you need to know about nonprofit payroll taxes in one convenient location.
-We’re going to answer the question, “do nonprofit organizations pay payroll taxes?” in more detail.
-We’ll explain the different types of non-profit organizations and classifications.
+We will answer the question, “Do nonprofit organizations pay payroll taxes?” in more detail.
+We’ll explain the different types of nonprofit organizations and classifications.
 Finally, we’ll also discuss which tax items nonprofits must pay depending on the type of tax-exempt organization.

 What Does the IRS Consider a Nonprofit Organization?